 To get the best outcome for your brand project, it’s important to write a strong, creative, cut and clear brief for your chosen agency or companies if it’s a pitch.
 It’s worthwhile to spend the extra time to get the brief right and ensure your key stakeholders are all in agreement with it prior to releasing it to an agency.

-At Abhishek Enterprise – Branding Agency based in India, we receive many briefs, but the best briefs we see are well considered and layout.
+At Abhishek Branding – Branding Agency based in India, we receive many briefs, but the best briefs we see are well considered and layout.
 So what should you include in a brief to a brand agency?
 We have developed the following list of inclusions for briefs for larger brand projects such as rebrands, brand research, positioning strategy, architecture strategy and brand naming/renaming.

 Summary information table: